Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 EventData eventData4 = new EventData(eventBody: new BinaryData("Sample-Event-4-will-fail"));
 Assert.IsFalse(batch.TryAdd(eventData4));

 // For illustrative purposes we are calling SendAsync.
-In real-world scenarios this
+This call would likely be inside an application
-// would likely be a call to an application-defind method containing a SendAsync call.
-TODO
+// defined method.

 await producer.SendAsync(batch);